Home /Compare /Coffee vs Mahogany

 Can you use coffee and mahogany together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.41:1.
-Use coffee as the dominant/darker color and mahogany as the accent or highlight.
+Yes.
+Both coffee and mahogany are orange shades, so they pair naturally in a monochromatic palette.
+Use coffee as the dominant color and mahogany as the accent or highlight.

 What is the hex code for coffee?+